-Prior to a determination regarding acceptance, there will be a brief personal interview with the MTSA DNAP-C Program Admissions Committee.
-Members of this committee are interested in further exploring the candidate's rationale for desiring to pursue the DNAP degree, as well as the candidate's concept/phenomenon of interest.
+Prior to a determination regarding acceptance, there will be a recorded interview the MTSA DNAP-C Program Admissions Committee will review.
+Members of this committee interview on topics such as motivation for pursuing the DNAP degree, current practice setting, and areas of scholarly interest.